mateiungureanu/SO-2024-proiect/README.md

 ### Description

-A multithreaded application that utilizes semaphores, mutexes and random wait / consultation time to simulate a medical cabinet with multiple doctors handling patient consultations.
+Multithreaded application that utilizes semaphores, mutexes and random wait / consultation time to simulate a medical cabinet with multiple doctors handling patient consultations.

 ### Requirements